idancohen88/efficient_sampling/README.md

 # efficient_sampling
-This project implement advanced method for effieicnt sampling from B+Trees. \\
+This project implements an advanced method for efficient sampling from B+ Trees.\\
-For that, we use (B+Trees)[https://pypi.org/project/BTrees/] open source (the "PURE\_PYTHON" version), and implemented the different method over it.
+We use the open-source (B+Trees)[https://pypi.org/project/BTrees/] open source (the "PURE\_PYTHON" version), nd implement different methods on top of it.

 ### Theoretical background
-This code were used for a research on databases sampling (i.e B+Trees).
+This code was used for research on database sampling (i.e., B+ Trees).
-More theoretical background will be added soon.

 ## B+Trees creation
 ### B+Tree Zipfian Data Distribution